chrisgrieser/shimmering-focus/README.md

 [syntax-lowering](https://lightningcss.dev/transpilation.html#syntax-lowering)
 in its build.
-That means you can use modern CSS features like [CSS-nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting), as the resulting `theme.css` will still be compatible with older Obsidian Installer versions that do not support nesting yet.
+That means you can use modern CSS features like [CSS-nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting), as the resulting `theme.css` will still be compatible with older Obsidian installer versions that do not support nesting yet.
 Furthermore, this theme targets Obsidian installer version 1.1.9, so feel free to use `:has()`.